 If Kingdom Hearts 2 be remembered for nothing else, let it be remembered for this world.
 It’s not perfect, no, but with the ongoing march of video game development, near-perfection ages poorly.
 This world is something unique, or close to it.
 A similar sequence does appear in 1994’s Mickey Mania / Mickey’s Wild Adventure, which probably inspired this sequence, but seeing it in 3D is still very impressive.

-Donald and Goofy don’t quite clue in as quickly as some players, though it’s clear the reality is just on the tip of their tongues.
-They’re interrupted by the surprise arrival of Pete, also in 1920’s gettup, who asks them “Seen any bad guys around here?”
+Donald and Goofy don’t quite clue in to the fact that they’re in the past as quickly as the player might, though it’s clear it’s just on the tip of their tongues.
+They’re interrupted by the surprise arrival of Pete, also in 1920’s gettup, who asks them, “Seen any bad guys around here?”
 What would you do?
 The trio all point straight at Pete.
 But Pete starts throwing suspicions in your face by saying he doesn’t have time for “punks like you” and storms off as if you weren’t even a bother.
-Once again, Sora, Donald and Goofy aren’t very quick on the uptake today, and assume that Pete is responsible for what’s going on.
-It’s funny and magical in a way how everyone recognizes Pete and thinks he’s the present-day one, but we’re all adults here, so for the sake of the Retrospective, I don’t have to hide the fact that this is the Pete from the deep past, right?
+Sora, Donald and Goofy aren’t very quick on the uptake today, and assume that Pete is responsible for what’s going on.
+It’s funny and magical in a way how everyone recognizes Pete and thinks he’s the present-day one, but if you’ve read this far into this mountain, you’re probably not a little kid, so for the sake of the Retrospective, I don’t have to hide the fact that this is the Pete from the deep past, right?
 Okay, great.

 You lead the trio down the hill after past-Pete to a pier, where Pete gets annoyed at them for stalking him, and threatens to thump them in a generic, cartoon bully sort of way.
 The party interprets this as modern day Pete wanting to attack them like he already has in the past.
-Pete reveals he’s not truly interested in them when he hears a distant steam whistle, but Sora and the others turn full-out aggressor sand start a fight.
+Pete reveals he’s not truly interested in them when he hears a distant steam whistle, but Sora and the others turn full-on aggressors and start a fight.

 The trio apologizes to “Capt’n Pete,” and are going to help him look for his boat when they spot the strangest thing: a window frame with a curtain, hanging in mid-air.
-It’s probably supposed to look like a classic movie theatre’s curtain, though in small scale it also looks like the kind of frame you’d see at a puppet show.
+It’s probably supposed to look like a classic movie theatre’s curtain, though given its small scale it also looks like the kind of frame you’d see at a puppet show.
 Donald pulls the drawstring and the window opens to show Cornerstone Hill, where four other windows are hanging in mid-air, surrounded by monochrome Heartless.
-The Heartless enter the windows and the windows vanish, only for Sora, Donald and Goofy to arrive in the world moments later.
-It seems this window shows a vision of the past – well, further into the past than you already are!
+The Heartless enter the windows and the windows vanish, only for Sora, Donald and Goofy to arrive in the world via Merlin’s gate moments later.
+It seems this window shows a vision of the past – well, a few minutes further into the past than you already are!

 The party goes to the hill to investigate, and sure enough the four windows have returned (you’ve already seen what a rush the devs seem to be in for this world, so I’m not even going to question this arbitrary development).
-Cornerstone Hill demonstrates an interesting use of the safe zone mechanic during this segment: Donald, Goofy and two of the locals each camp out next to a window, and will give you commentary on what they see through the window.
+Cornerstone Hill demonstrates an interesting use of the safe zone mechanic during this segment: Donald, Goofy and two of the locals each camp out next to a window, and will give you commentary on what they see through said window (that you can’t, since that would have been too much to render for such a small beneift).
 But if you’ve already been to that particular room, they go away from the window and say something else!
-It’s not perfect (I would have preferred they shut the curtain on a window after you clear each window), but it’s still a great way to keep track of which windows you’ve already visited or not.
+It’s not perfect (I would have preferred they shut the curtain on a window after you clear each window and re-opened them when the sequence was done), but it’s still a great way to keep track of which windows you’ve already visited or not.

 By the way, you might want to explore the rest of Timeless River at this point.
-Video games don’t like to waste rooms, and KH2 like KH1 rarely has you go to a world without visiting every room in the setup.
-Yet oddly enough: one of the rooms in Timeless River is only visited during a boss fight despite not being a “boss room,” per se, and if you want the chests there, you’re going to have to wander in your own time!
+Video games don’t like to waste rooms, and KH2, like KH1, rarely has you go to a world without visiting every room on the map.
+Yet oddly enough: one of the rooms in Timeless River, a perfectly normal room that you can visit right now, is only visited during a boss fight despite not being a “boss room,” per se, and if you want the chests there, you’re going to have to wander in your own time!

 While you’re wandering about town, check out the signage – no, really.
 The signs propped around Timeless River have real writing on them, not the kind you need to hit a button to read, which make navigation easy and make the place seem like an established community.
 Too bad the industry has a justified, localization-rooted fear of readable signs, because I find these more helpful than dialogue-box style signs!

-This setup – bad guys, Mickey – repeats four times across the four rooms, and in a very clever touch, Donald and Goofy’s reaction dialog is poised in such a way that they’re not on-screen when they say it, so that the devs can replace their dialogue with whichever line is most appropriate: the first reaction always occurs in the first room you vist, the second in the second, etc. Each room represents one of Mickey’s old cartoon shorts, this one being 1933’s Building a Building.
+This setup – bad guys appear, Mickey appears – repeats four times across the four rooms, and in a very clever touch, Donald and Goofy’s reaction dialog is poised in such a way that they’re not on-screen when they say it.
+This allows the devs can replace their dialogue with whichever line is most appropriate: the first reaction always occurs in the first room you visit, the second in the second, and so on.
+Each room represents one of Mickey’s old cartoon shorts, this one being 1933’s Building a Building.
 The gameplay in each room has a gimmick, usually built around a “Mayhem Bar” that represents the damage being done to the environment during your fight.
 The Heartless are aiming to destroy the past and you have to stop them!
 Sadly, after you’ve cleared each room, the room returns to “normal,” often losing their gimmicks.
 Good riddance to the Mayhem bar, but it seems like such a shame to lose some of the other gimmicks.

 After clearing each world, past Mickey arrives, shakes Sora’s hand without a word, and runs off with a wave.
 After this, the gang finds another floating window and look in to see a strange scene.
 Well, actually something of a self-explanatory scene, but it’s a strangely shot scene.
 In the first, we see Maleficent in Villain’s Vale, shot from someone else’s perspective.
 It is oh-so-painfully obvious that our point of view is Pete.
 Sometimes you even catch sight of his arms!
 But not only do Sora and the gang not know it’s him (something I could once again chalk up to the dev teams not communicating) but there’s a dramatic reveal that it’s him later on, as though it somehow wasn’t obvious at all, which is just insulting.